georgiassc/Data_Cleaning_Titanic/README.md

-# Data_Cleaning_Titanic
+# Data Cleaning Titanic

-The Titanic data cleaning process is archived in this repository
+This repository contains the data cleaning process for the Titanic dataset available at: https://www.kaggle.com/datasets/hesh97/titanicdataset-traincsv